b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 &nbsp;

-#TODO I want to dig into those footnote references; he mentions numerous scripture passages, and at face value, I am very skeptical.
+I intend to dig into those footnote references; he mentions numerous scripture passages, and at face value, I am very skeptical.

 Not sure what conclusion we’re trying to reach here, honestly.
 The section appears to have various sub-headings, marked by all-caps short statements?
 It starts out acknowledging that Christ's atonement covers everything, but... maybe just *most* things.
 Then we focus on how this is an anomaly found only in the Brighamite sect of Mormonism, along with numerous scriptural backings.
 Next...
 "Yeah, if you goof up too bad, you've got to die."
 Then we make a hard left turn, a complete 180, asserting "this is all nonsense hearsay, 'without one grain of truth.'
 This never happened.
 You can't name anyone who actually got involved, can you?
 Mic drop."